Reposting updating this paleo sangria daquiri recipe because I just made it again…

-The best part about this is that it's just as tasty but a little better for you than your average mixed drink because it has no refined sugars, in fact, that's the reason you can even serve it to your paleo friends!
-I made these last week when we had our bible study friends over, because I wanted my paleo friend, Lyn, to be able to enjoy a fun bevy too.
+The best part is that it's just as tasty but better for you than your average mixed drink because it has no refined sugars, in fact, that's the reason you can even serve it to your paleo friends!
+I made these last week when we had our bible study friends over, because I wanted my friend Lyn to be able to enjoy a fun beverage too.
 (For dessert I made these paleo blonde brownies that are SO good, even if you don't eat paleo.)

 Paleo Sangria Daiquiri Recipe

 - Start with 1/3 cup real maple syrup.
 I ended up adding another 1/4 cup, but just taste to see how you like it.
-Amounts will depend on the type of fruits you use, since some are sweeter than others.
+Amounts will depend on the type of fruits you use since some are sweeter than others.
 If you're using fruits like pineapple, mango, or banana you probably won't need any sweetener at all.

 - Optional: rum or Riesling wine — see amounts below in the instructions.